johnwilson/jsondb/docs/tutorial.md

 ## Preparation

 If you've setup your project according to the guidelines in the [getting started](https://github.com/johnwilson/jsondb/blob/master/docs/getting_started.md) section, you should be ready to follow this tutorial.
-Make sure you've edited the configuration file `vendor/johnwilson/jsondb/config/config.php` to suit your environment.

 The following code will get you ready to run your CRUD operations